PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

         display: block;
     }

-Create a video_list.html template inside perch/templates/content.
+Create a `video_list.html` template inside `perch/templates/content`.

 This is a repeater block which will allow the editor to add multiple videos and reorder them.
-The video-url is used to  populate the playlist.
+The `video-url` is used to populate the playlist.
 These links are not visible on the page as they're empty.
 No need for a `p` tag around the description content because this is added by [Textile formatting](http://docs.grabaperch.com/docs/templates/attributes/type/textarea/).

 	<perch:repeater id="Videos" label="Videos">
 		<li>